1rn20cs049-Harikrishna/Websites/README.md

 ## FOOD - MUNCH
 [VIEW THIS WEBSITE](https://hari09foodmuch.ccbp.tech/)

-In this project, let's build a **FOOD - MUNCH** by applying the concepts we have learned till now.
+In this project, let's build a **FOOD - MUNCH** by applying the concepts that are mentioned in the description.

 ### Refer to the image below: